owncloud/web/docs/deployments/oc10-app.md

 'defaultapp' => 'web',
 ```

+{{< hint info >}}
+While it is possible to make ownCloud Web the default web interface, the decision should be carefully evaluated.
+Features are still being added to ownCloud Web and users might need to use the Classic web interface to do certain actions.
+{{< /hint >}}

 ## Configure ownCloud Web
 There are a few config values which need to be set in order for ownCloud Web to work correctly.
 Please copy the example config below into `config/config.json` and adjust it for your environment: